In the Deep Woods

 In the Deep Woods is a 1992 American made-for-television crime thriller film starring Rosanna Arquette, Anthony Perkins, Will Patton and D.W.
 Moffett.
 It was directed by Charles Correll and premiered on NBC on October 26, 1992.
-The film marked the final film role of Perkins, who died a month before its realise.
+The film marked the final film role of Perkins, who died a month before its release.

 Plot

 Joanna Warren is a children's book author whose life unravels when a childhood friend is brutally murdered by the vicious Deep Woods Killer, a serial murderer preying upon successful career women.
 As Joanna is drawn deeper in a tangled web of violence and deceit, she becomes an unwitting pawn in a deadly game between the elusive killer and Paul Miller, an eerie private investigator with his own motives for solving the case.